open-telemetry/semantic-conventions/docs/dotnet/dotnet-aspnetcore-metrics.md

 | [`aspnetcore.routing.is_fallback`](/docs/attributes-registry/aspnetcore.md) | boolean | A value that indicates whether the matched route is a fallback route. | `true` | `Conditionally Required` if and only if a route was successfully matched. | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |
 | [`http.route`](/docs/attributes-registry/http.md) | string | The matched route, that is, the path template in the format used by the respective server framework.
 [1] | `/users/:userID?`; `{controller}/{action}/{id?}` | `Conditionally Required` if and only if a route was successfully matched. | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

-**[1]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
+**[1] `http.route`:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.

 `aspnetcore.routing.match_status` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.